 An examination of major financial institutions and markets with emphasis on trends affecting the current operations, competitive position, and overall future of the primary financial intermediaries and the financial markets.
-Prerequisite: FINA 5311.
+Prerequisite: FINA 5311, or concurrent enrollment.

 FINA 5340.
 FINANCIAL APPLICATIONS.
 3 Hours.